When are Local Queries Useful for Robust Learning?: Introduction

 \paragraph*{Restricting the Power of the Learner and the Adversary.} Most adversarial learning guarantees and impossibility results in the literature have focused on all-powerful adversaries.
-Recent work has studied learning problems where the adversary's power is curtailed.
-E.g, \citet{mahloujifar2019can} and \citet{garg2020adversarially} study the robustness of classifiers to polynomial-time attacks.
+Recent work has studied learning problems where the adversary's power is curtailed, e.g, \citet{mahloujifar2019can} and \citet{garg2020adversarially} study the robustness of classifiers to polynomial-time attacks.
 Closest to our work, \cite{montasser2020reducing,montasser2021adversarially} study the sample and query complexity of robust learning with respect to the constant-in-the-ball robust risk when the learner has access to a Perfect Attack Oracle (PAO).
 For a perturbation type $\U:\X\rightarrow 2^\X$, hypothesis $h$ and labelled point $(x,y)$, the PAO returns the constant-in-the-ball robust loss of $h$ in the perturbation region $\U(x)$ and a counterexample $z$ where $h(z)\neq y$ if it exists.
 Our $\LEQ$ oracle is the natural analogue of the PAO oracle for our notion of robustness.
-In the constant-in-the-ball \emph{realizable} setting,\footnote{ I.e., there exists a hypothesis that has zero constant-in-the-ball robust loss.} the authors use online learning results to show sample and query complexity bounds that are linear and quadratic in the Littlestone dimension of concept classes, respectively \citep{montasser2020reducing}. \citet{montasser2021adversarially} moreover use the algorithm from \citep{montasser2019vc} to get a sample complexity of $\tilde{O}\left(\frac{\VC(\mathcal{H}){\VC^*}^2(\mathcal{H})+\log(1/\delta)}{\epsilon}\right)$ and query complexity of $\tilde{O}(2^{\VCH^2 \DVCH^2\log^2(\DVCH)}\Lit(\mathcal{H}))$.
+In the constant-in-the-ball \emph{realizable} setting,\footnote{ In the realizable setting, there exists a hypothesis that has zero constant-in-the-ball robust loss.} the authors use online learning results to show sample and query complexity bounds that are linear and quadratic in the Littlestone dimension of concept classes, respectively \citep{montasser2020reducing}. \citet{montasser2021adversarially} moreover use the algorithm from \citep{montasser2019vc} to get a sample complexity of $\tilde{O}\left(\frac{\VC(\mathcal{H}){\VC^*}^2(\mathcal{H})+\log(1/\delta)}{\epsilon}\right)$ and query complexity of $\tilde{O}(2^{\VCH^2 \DVCH^2\log^2(\DVCH)}\Lit(\mathcal{H}))$, where $\DVCH$ is the dual VC dimension of the hypothesis class $\H$.
 Finally, they extend their results to the agnostic setting and derive lower bounds.
 As in the setting with having only access to the example oracle, different notions of robustness have vastly different implications in terms of robust learnability of certain concept classes.
 Whenever relevant, we will draw a thorough comparison in the next sections between our work and that of \citet{montasser2021adversarially}.